aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 We recommend creating a [budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 You can also estimate the cost for your architecture solution using [AWS Pricing Calculator](https://calculator.aws/#/).
 For full details, refer to the pricing webpage for each AWS service used in this Guidance or visit [Pricing by AWS Service](#pricing-by-aws-service).

 ### Estimated monthly cost breakdown - Central Account
 This breakdown of the costs of the Central/Networking Account shows that the highest cost of the automation implementation is the Advanced Parameter Storage resource from AWS Systems Manager service.
+The costs are estimated in the Ireland `eu-west-1` region for one month.

 | **AWS service**  | Dimensions | Cost, month \[USD\] |
 |-----------|------------|------------|
 | AWS Systems Manager  | 2 advanced parameters | \$ 0.10 |